graysondeese/WeatherDashboard/README.md

 # Weather Dashboard
 ****
-This is an application that displays the current weather of a given city as well as the five day forecase for that city.
+This is an application that displays the current weather of a given city as well as the five day forecast for that city.
 A user can enter in a city in the search bar, or simply click on the name of a city they have previously entered.
 This application is built with JavaScript, jQuery, CSS and HTML & Open Weather API.
 ****
 # Link to Deployed Application
 ****